kemckinnmsft/M365HOL3001/instructions.md

 1. []	Navigate to +++https://portal.azure.com/?Microsoft_AAD_IAM_ipcv2=true&Microsoft_AAD_IAM_securityarea=true#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/Security+++
 2. []	Click on the **Security** blade and then select **Risky sign-ins**
-3. []	You should see the Tor sign ins from Alan, Ben, and Eric.
+3. []	You should see the Tor sign ins from Adam, Bob, and Evan.
 To dive deeper, click on a specific sign-in record
 4. []	In the details drawer, you can toggle through the basic info, device info, risk info tabs to learn more about that particular sign-in

 Now that we have taken a look at risky sign-ins, let’s find out what happens if Identity Protection detects a high-risk user.
 For the purposes of this lab, we will force a user to go to **high-risk**

 1. []	Navigate to +++https://portal.azure.com/?Microsoft_AAD_IAM_ipcv2=true&Microsoft_AAD_IAM_securityarea=true#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/Security+++
 2. []	Click on the **Security** blade and then select **Risky sign-ins**
-3. []	Click on the risky sign-in record for Ben and select **confirmed compromise**
+3. []	Click on the risky sign-in record for Bob and select **confirmed compromise**
-4. []	Now, open a new InPrivate window and try to log-in to portal.office.com as Ben
+4. []	Now, open a new InPrivate window and try to log-in to portal.office.com as Bob
-	1. []	You will be prompted to reset Ben’s password
+	1. []	You will be prompted to reset Bob’s password